 Yes.
 However, when installing a furler, we recommend replacing a headstay wire used in a salt water environment if it is over three years old.
 Replace every five years if you sail in fresh water.

-You offer two different lower attachment options.
+You offer three different lower attachment options.
 Which one is right for me?

-If you have a turnbuckle, choose the Long Leg extension kit.
-Long legs raise the drum to clear the turnbuckle and anchor, reduce sail chafe, and increase visibility.
-Choose the short leg extension kit when the furler attaches directly to a marine eye at the bottom of the stay.
+If your furler has a turnbuckle, measure its length to determine whether you need a Long or Medium Harken Leg Kit.
+Long and medium legs raise the drum to clear the turnbuckle and anchor, reduce sail chafe, and increase visibility.
+If your furler attaches directly to a marine eye at the bottom of the stay, choose the Short Leg Kit.
 Short legs allow the sail to be closer to the deck.

 Is the turnbuckle easy to adjust?

 Yes.
 Removable clamp screws allow legs to pivot out of the way so you can easily adjust the turnbuckle.

 My boat doesn't have a turnbuckle.
 Which kit should I order?

 If you want a low sail tack, order a Short Leg Kit for direct attachment to the marine eye mounted on the end of the stay.
 If you want to raise the furling drum to clear the anchor, the Long or Medium Leg Kits also work without a turnbuckle.